Posted on August 12th, 2018

 After you’ve cleaned your house or apartment, invite your landlord to pay a visit.
 Ask him or her if there’s anything that still needs tending to; this will give you a chance to correct any oversights.

 If you have an especially difficult landlord, you might want to ask a professional cleaner to review the job you’ve done before you arrange a walk-through.
-He or she can take care of anything you’ve missed and give you insights on the kinds of flaws landlords look for in your area.
+He or she can take care of anything you’ve missed and give you insights into the kinds of flaws landlords look for in your area.